nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Features
 The [features](#5-features) section contains a list of all the features that HobbyList currently has.
 Within each feature, you can read up on how each feature is used and look at some examples.
+The features are laid out with a short description, followed by the format of the command, then finally some examples with explanation on what they do.
+This [information box](#command-info) provides information on understanding the command format.

 #### Special boxes
-Throughout the entire user guide, there are special boxes like the ones below which gives you additional information.
+Throughout the entire user guide, there are special boxes like the ones below which give you additional information.

 <div markdown="block" class="alert alert-info">